SinanSalman/Academic4sight/readme.md

 ### Output

-The script generates an Excel file with the following columns for each student:
+The script generates an Excel file with the following columns for each student and text log file:
-- `Plan`: The updated catalog plan after removing completed courses.
+- `Audit_taken`: Courses taken by the student.
+- `Audit_satisfy_groups`: Courses that satisfy group requirements.
-- `Uncounted`: List of completed courses not counted in the plan.
+- `Audit_uncounted`: Completed courses not counted in the plan.
+- `Audit_Remaining_in_plan`: Remaining courses in the plan.
+- `Audit_unsatisfied_PreReq`: Courses with unsatisfied prerequisites.
-- `Projection`: Projected courses for the next 10 enrollments.
+- `Audit_Projected_Courses`: Projected courses for the next 10 enrolment courses.
+- `Audit_Must_take_Courses`: Key courses that the student must take.
-- `add`: List of additional courses needed to meet credit hour requirements.
+- `Audit_Courses_to_add`: Additional courses needed to meet credit hour requirements.
-- `add_CH`: Total additional credit hours needed.
+- `Courses_to_add_CH`: Total additional credit hours needed.
+- `Audit_CH_earned`: Total credit hours earned by the student.
+- `CH_registered`: Total credit hours registered by the student.
+- `Audit_Applied_Rules`: Rules applied to the student's course plan.

 ## License

 License:    GPLv3

-Copyright:  Sinan Salman, 2024
+Copyright:  Sinan Salman, 2024-2025